 On the Cheap

-If you’re saving your money for more of the attractions while you’re in Hawaii, consider flying into Maui from LAX for as low as $486–a whopping 5 times less than first-class on American Airlines–using Alaska Airlines.
+If you’re saving your money for more of the attractions while you’re in Hawaii, consider flying into Maui from LAX for as low as $217 using Delta.
 Though you won’t get the gourmet food and free alcoholic drinks that first-class promises, you’ll still get complimentary soft drinks and snacks and the ability to connect to Wi-Fi.

 Hawaii is all about resting and relaxing, so staying at an exquisite resort will definitely let you unwind with ease.
 If you want to go big, consider Espacio: The Jewel of Waikiki.
 Starting at about $3,500 a night, you’ll experience Waikiki from an oceanfront penthouse suite with two bedrooms, three bathrooms, a hot tub on the balcony and a den.
 You’ll also have access to a complimentary premium car service to make it easy to get around the island, plus complimentary admission for two to Bishop Museum and to the Honolulu Museum of Art.